godotengine/godot-docs/learning/editor/command_line_tutorial.rst

 ---------

 Exporting the project from the command line is also supported.
-This is specially useful for continuous integration setups.
+This is especially useful for continuous integration setups.
 The version of Godot that is headless (server build, no video) is ideal for this.

 ::